 He was next transferred to the central office in New York.
 In 1864, when General Ulysses S. Grant began moving toward Richmond, Virginia, Anderson was made superintendent of transportation and had charge of six steamboats.
 At the close of the campaign, he served as assistant superintendent of the canvas and supply department at Philadelphia, Pennsylvania, and edited a paper called the Sanitary Commission Bulletin.

 In 1870, the morning after his mother was buried out on the open prairie, where all the dead had been laid, he remarked to some of his friends, “This town must have a cemetery,” and as a result of his efforts, the Highland Cemetery was established.

 In 1870-71, there was much interest throughout the country in narrow gauge railroads, it being argued that there was economy in them.
 Anderson concluded that the idea was not practicable and determined to oppose the bonds asked for in Clay County.
 His ideas prevailed, and the track was re-laid with a standard gauge.
 In the summer of 1872, Benjamin Harrison secured him a call from a church in Indianapolis, Indiana but his wife and family persuaded him to remain in Kansas.

 In the fall of 1873, Anderson was elected President of the Kansas State Agricultural College at Manhattan.
-There, he made radical policy changes which resulted in placing the college near the head of the list of such institutions in the United States.
-Anderson remained president of the college until 1878, when he was elected to Congress and served as a representative from the First and Fifth districts until 1891.
-In March of that year, he was appointed Consul General to Cairo, Egypt, and sailed for his new post on April 6th, but his constitution was already impaired, and he was unable to stand the change of climate.
+There, he made radical policy changes that placed the college near the head of the list of such institutions in the United States.
+Anderson remained president of the college until 1878 when he was elected to Congress and served as a representative from the First and Fifth districts until 1891.
+In March of that year, he was appointed Consul General to Cairo, Egypt, and sailed for his new post on April 6, but his constitution was already impaired, and he was unable to stand the change of climate.